-I am always keen to learn more about applying human factors methods across the food industry, so whether you have similar interests, or want to find out more, please feel free to get in touch with me.
+I am always keen to learn more about applying human factors and systems methods across the food industry, so whether you have similar interests, or want to find out more, please feel free to get in touch with me.

 Areas of Research Interest:

-2. Food Safety Culture
+3. Food Safety Culture

-3. Food Fraud
+4. Food Fraud & Crime

-The Chartered Institute of Environmental Health
+Member of the The Chartered Institute of Environmental Health

 GuildHE Research Repositories is a joint repository for research outputs designed to capture the work of individuals and institutions who are Members of GuildHE.